Boy Scouts of America centennial: Merit Badges

-Although a limited number of new merit badges are created and introduced on a regular basis, Scouting Heritage, a new standard Merit Badge, was specifically released in April 2010 as part of Boy Scouts of America's centennial celebration.
+Although a limited number of new merit badges are created and introduced regularly, Scouting Heritage, a new standard Merit Badge, was specifically released in April 2010 as part of Boy Scouts of America's centennial celebration.

 Logo

 In late 2007, a contest was held by the BSA for a design for the centennial logo.
 An essay on how the logo related to the centennial theme was required for each entry.
 From over 4,000 submissions, the entry of Philip Goolkasian, an Eagle Scout from Fresno, California, was selected.

 Jamboree

 Since 1969, Boy Scouts of America National Jamborees have normally been scheduled every 4 years.
 The previous National Jamboree was conducted in 2005 but the 2010 National Scout Jamboree was specifically scheduled out-of-cycle to coincide with the centennial.
 The next Jamboree was scheduled for 2013 in synchronization with the normal schedule.

 The theme for the National Jamboree was "Celebrating the Adventure, Continuing the Journey".